sandialabs/wiretap/README.md

 > [!WARNING]
 > Due to the way new Clients are added to existing networks, all Servers must be deployed *before* adding additional Clients.
 Added Clients won't be able to access Servers deployed after they were added.
 Additionally, if a Wiretap Server process exits or dies for any reason it will not remember any added Clients when you restart it.

-If you want to attach a new Server to an existing Server (rather than the Client) you must also specify the existing Server's API address in your `add server` command using the `--server-address` argument; this API address **must** reference the same existing Server that the new Server will connect to via the `--endpoint` IP:port or else the new connection will fail.
-You can view Server API addresses using the `status` command.
+If you want to attach a new Server to an existing Server (rather than the Client) you must also specify the existing Server's API address in your `add server` command using the `--server-address` argument; this API address **must** reference the same existing Server that the new Server will connect to via the `--endpoint` IP:port (or `--outbound-endpoint`) or else the new connection will fail.
+You can view existing Server API addresses using the `status` command or by inspecting the configuration files.

-In this example, we will connect to the server that has API address `::2`, which is listening on `10.0.0.2:51820`:
+In this example, we will connect to the Server that has API address `::2`, which is listening on `10.0.0.2:51820`:

 ```bash
 ./wiretap add server --server-address ::2 --endpoint 10.0.0.2:51820 --routes 10.0.1.0/24